s-kyy/GBM-TE-scRNAseq/gbm_gsc/0_downloads/README.md

 #   -m MEM           mempercore value used in SBATCH (e.g. 10, 12, 15) (default: 10)
 ```

 Note: File compression takes around 30min to 4h depending on file size.
-The generated script used in this project is provided in this repo: `pigz_2023-03-07_14h52m.sh`.
+The generated script used in this project is provided in this repo: `pigz_<date_time>.sh`.
 Absolute paths were modified to relative paths for privacy purposes.

 # Download reference annotations